ethersync/ethersync/book/src/system-overview.md

 This project, this set of files, is identified by one directory.
 The tracking of, and communication about changes happens only inside the realm of that directory and whatever it contains recursively (which means it includes sub-directories and the files therein).
+Most files are synchronized, exceptions see [ignored files](ignored-files.md).

 As of this version you will need to start one daemon *per project*.
 When you start the daemon, you have the option to provide the directory as an optional parameter: